 \subsection{Feature Extraction Framework}

-Pre-trained Swin Transformer is deployed in dual configurations given its capabilities to process images hierarchically and capture long-range dependencies efficiently through a shifted window strategy, which is essential for integrating both local and global contextual features effectively.
-The architecture integrates dual instances of Swin Transformers, each fit to the unique characteristics of the corresponding scale and set to independently process segmented and cropped images.
+Pre-trained Swin Transformer is deployed in dual configurations given its capabilities to process images hierarchically and efficiently capture long-range dependencies through a shifted window strategy, which is essential for integrating local and global contextual features effectively.
+The architecture integrates dual instances of Swin Transformers, each fit to the unique characteristics of the corresponding scale and set to process segmented and cropped images independently.
 Such an approach facilitates precise feature extraction from essential regions, making it particularly suitable for detailed medical diagnostics of the two views.
 Initially, all parameters in each Swin Transformer instance are frozen, except the top layers, which are selectively unfrozen during fine-tuning to preserve learned general features while adapting to the underlying dataset's specific characteristics.
 Strategic unfreezing of a subset of the last layers during the training phase customizes the model to the special features of CC and MLO images and the targeted areas in cropped images.

-After feature extraction using Swin Transformers, each of the two instances associated with the two scales processes two views, resulting in a total of four feature sets of dimension $1,024$.
-Let these features be denoted by: (i) $\F^{Seg}_{\text{CC}}$: Features from segmented CC images; (ii) $\F^{Seg}_{\text{MLO}}$: Features from segmented MLO images; (iii) $\F^{Crop}_{\text{CC}}$: Features from cropped CC images, and; (iv) $\F^{Crop}_{\text{MLO}}$: Features from cropped MLO images.
+After feature extraction using Swin Transformers, each of the two instances associated with the two scales processes two views, resulting in four feature sets of dimension $1,024$.
+Let these features be denoted by: (i) $\F^{Seg}_{\text{CC}}$: Features of segmented CC images; (ii) $\F^{Seg}_{\text{MLO}}$: Features of segmented MLO images; (iii) $\F^{Crop}_{\text{CC}}$: Features of cropped CC images, and; (iv) $\F^{Crop}_{\text{MLO}}$: Features of cropped MLO images.
 Moreover, we applied a feature zero padding approach before the feature fusion step to handle cases with missing views.
-In scenarios where either the CC or MLO view is unavailable, the corresponding feature vector is set to zero.
-This ensures that no invalid data is propagated through the network while still allowing the available view to contribute fully to the final feature representation.
-By preserving the integrity of the feature fusion process, this approach maintains the robustness of the framework even when dealing with incomplete input data, a common occurrence in clinical practice.
+The corresponding feature vector is set to zero in scenarios where either the CC or MLO view is unavailable.
+This ensures that no invalid data is propagated through the network while allowing the available view to contribute fully to the final feature representation.
+By preserving the integrity of the feature fusion process, this approach maintains the framework's robustness even when dealing with incomplete input data, a common occurrence in clinical practice.
 The final outputs of the feature extraction framework are given by

 where $\I^{Seg}_{\text{CC}}$ represents the segmented mammogram image from the CC view.
 The other feature vectors, after applying feature zero padding, are defined in a similar manner.